Orlando

 Bob Carr Performing Arts Centre

-South Lake High School Stadium
+East Ridge High School Football Stadium

 Polo Trace Golf Course